tiberlab/tibercad/manual/Sphinx/Complete/Control.rst

 -------------------------

 The **Solver**  block inside a module description contains the options for the numerical solver.
-The solver type the **Solver**  block is describing (linear, nonlinear, eigenvalue solver) depends on the module.
+The solver type the **Solver**  block is describing (*linear, nonlinear, eigenvalue solver*) depends on the module.
-The options and  parameters for the nonlinear and the linear solvers are presented in  the following :
+The options and  parameters for the *nonlinear* and the *linear* solvers are presented in  the following.

 .. index:: double:Solvers;nonlinear